Gleaning & Food-Systems Coordinator UpRoot Colorado +2 more

 - Current benefits: Flexible work schedule, November–May.
 Healthcare stipend.
 Paid sick leave.
 Colorado SecureSavings Roth IRA.
 Tech stipend.
 Mileage reimbursement of $0.35 per mile for role-specific duties.

 Our Gleaning & Food-Systems Coordinators are responsible for our Gleaning Initiative in specific geographic regions of Colorado: conducting outreach; recruiting and managing volunteers; connecting with farm partners and potential farm partners; coordinating and leading gleaning events to harvest surplus food from local farms and fruit trees; connecting and collaborating with hunger-relief partners; coordinating the distribution of gleaned food; performing organizing, equity, and advocacy work; writing, editing and sharing communications; educating the community about our food-system.

 Outreach & Communications

-- Nurturing existing relationships with local producers, fruit-tree stewards, hunger-relief agencies, and community partners
+- Nurturing existing relationships with local producers, fruit-tree stewards, hunger-relief and social-service agencies, and community partners

-- Implementing strategic outreach to farmers, fruit-tree stewards, hunger-relief agencies, and other entities with whom we have not yet partnered—including local businesses, houses of worship, foundations, civic-minded groups, schools and universities, and nonprofit organizations—to expand UpRoot’s gleaning efforts and impact
+- Expanding current gleaning efforts by introducing UpRoot’s work to hunger-relief and social-service agencies and other entities with whom we have not yet partnered; including local businesses, houses of worship, foundations, civic-minded groups, schools and universities, and nonprofit organizations

 - Conducting volunteer outreach and recruitment, and assisting with weekly volunteer communications

-- Taking photographs of gleaning events, and creating event flyers and social media posts about past/upcoming events
+- Taking photographs at gleaning events, and coordinating with UpRoot team members to create event flyers and social media posts about past/upcoming events

 Event Coordination & Volunteer Management